mcamara/laravel-localization/README.md

     http://url/es/articulo/cambio-importante

 However, in order to do this, each article must have many slugs (one for each locale).
 Its up to you how you want to implement this relation.
-The only requirements for translatable route parameters is that the relevant model implements the interface `LocalizedUrlRoutable` and adjusts the route-model-binding.
+The only requirement for translatable route parameters is, that the relevant model implements the interface `LocalizedUrlRoutable`.

 #### Implementing LocalizedUrlRoutable

 To implement `\Mcamara\LaravelLocalization\Interfaces\LocalizedUrlRoutable`,
 one has to create the function `getLocalizedRouteKey($locale)`, which must return for a given locale the translated slug.
-For example, in the above example, `getLocalizedRouteKey('en')` should return `important-change` and `getLocalizedRouteKey('es')` should return `cambio-importante`.
+In the above example, inside the model article, `getLocalizedRouteKey('en')` should return `important-change` and `getLocalizedRouteKey('es')` should return `cambio-importante`.

 #### Route Model Binding